What Is A Builder’s Lien?

 Liens must be filed within a specific time period, which varies in each province.
-Also, some provinces the term builders liens can also refer to or be known as construction liens and mechanics liens.
-In Ontario builders liens are known as Construction Liens.
-In New Brunswick, Nova Scotia, PEI, Newfoundland, Yukon, Northwest Territories and Nunavut, builders liens are called Mechanics Liens.
-Only in British Columbia, Alberta, Saskatchewan and Manitoba are builders liens called a Builders Lien.
+Also, in some provinces the term builder’s liens can also refer to or be known as construction liens and/or mechanic’s liens.

 - In Ontario, builder’s liens are known as Construction Liens.

 - In New Brunswick, Nova Scotia, PEI, Newfoundland, Yukon, Northwest Territories and Nunavut, builder’s liens are called Mechanic’s Liens.

 - Only in British Columbia, Alberta, Saskatchewan and Manitoba are builder’s liens called a Builder’s Lien.